Maps and data

 - PF2050 hosts PFNZ2050 projects and current/past DOC predator control areas.

-Ensure you read the terms and conditions of use and any information about the data (description, metadata).
+Read the terms and conditions of using our spatial data.
 All data is in New Zealand Transverse Mercator (NZTM) projection unless otherwise stated.

 APIs for developers